lawkunchi/sebena-assessment/README.md

 ## Backend

-To insitalise backend services navigate to the `/app-core` folder :
+To instantiate backend services navigate to the `/app-core` folder :

 Create `.env` file and add `ATLAS_URI` to connect to mongo DB